Fundamental Analysis Guides

 Example: What happens in a reverse stock split?

 Let’s use an example to illustrate how reverse stock splits work in practice.
-Imagine X Corp. has 1 million shares outstanding, and each trades for $10 per share.
-After doing a 1-for-2 reverse stock split, ABC Corp would have 500,000 shares outstanding, each trading for $20.
+Imagine X Corp. has 1 million shares outstanding, each trading for $10 per share.
+After a 1-for-2 reverse stock split, ABC Corp would have 500,000 shares outstanding, each trading for $20.

 So even though shareholders would own half as many shares as they did before the split, the cost basis of their investment would remain unchanged because the total value of their holdings (i.e., the number of shares times the price per share) would stay the same: 1 million shares x $10 per share = 500,000 shares x $20 per share.